 If you have had a positive COVID-19 test in the last 90 days then you do not need to take a rapid test.

 Surge testing has been taking place in the Cauldwell, Kingsbrook and Queens Park areas of Bedford Borough to identify as many positive cases as possible and break chains of transmission.

 We would like to thank residents in these areas who took up the offer of a free PCR test at either a Mobile Testing Unit site, a collect and drop off site or during the recent door-to-door distribution of testing kits.

-If you still need to return a completed test kit please drop it at the Prebend Street or University of Bedfordshire testing sites, or by post in a priority post box.
+If you still need to return a completed test kit please post it in a priority post box.

 Rapid testing for businesses